AdobeDocs/genstudio.fr-FR/help/user-guide/content/customize-template.md

 # Personnalisation des modèles

-Adaptez vos modèles d’HTML pour GenStudio à l’aide du langage de modèle _Handlebars_.
+Adaptez vos modèles d’HTML pour Adobe GenStudio pour les spécialistes du marketing des performances à l’aide du langage de modèle _Handlebars_.
 La syntaxe Handlebars utilise du texte normal avec des accolades doubles comme espaces réservés au contenu.
 Voir [`What is Handlebars?`](https://handlebarsjs.com/guide/#what-is-handlebars) dans le _guide de langue Handlebars_ pour apprendre à préparer votre modèle.

 <!-- This is for email.
 In the future, maybe use tabs to provide guidance for other template types.
--->If you do not have an HTML template ready to use in GenStudio, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
+-->If you do not have an HTML template ready to use in GenStudio for Performance Marketers, you can start by defining the structure of your email using HTML tags: `DOCTYPE`, `html`, `head`, and `body`.
 You can include CSS styles to customize the appearance of your email.

 ```html
 <!DOCTYPE html>